CIMR-Algos/SoilMoisture_ATBD_v2/book/algorithm_performance_assessment.md

 ---
 name: algo_fig1
 ---
-Synthetic soil moisture test card at 1 km (upper, native resolution), 9 km (middle, aggregated) and 36 km (lower, aggegated).
+Synthetic soil moisture test card at 1 km (upper, native resolution), 9 km (middle, aggregated) and 36 km (lower, aggregated).
 Columns indicate the dominant land use, average soil moisture content, and L-band brightness temperatures at V- and H-polarization, respectively.
 Brightness temperatures at C-, X-, Ku-, Ka-bands are not shown for brevity.
 ```

 {numref}`algo_fig1` shows the synthetic test card for 1 km (native resolution), 9 km, and 36 km resolutions.
 The soil moisture fields at 9 km and 36 km resolutions will be used as a reference for the performance evaluation.
 Four areas of interest (AOIs) are indicated by black boxes.
 These areas indicate four distinct land use classes that contain identical soil moisture patterns.